rjkwon/blog/content/notes/language/index.md

 title: "Language"
 date: 2022-08-15T08:30:29-04:00
 draft: false
-tag: new york, gender, language
+tags:
+- new york city
+- language
+- society

 ---

 Several years ago, the Metropolitan Transit Authority of New York City made a major change that affected every subway and bus ride overnight, but not many people noticed.